 Whistleblower & Whistleblower Retaliation Complaints Purpose

-The Office of Equity & Diversity has been designated by the President to receive complaints from Employees, Former Employees, and Applicants for CSU employment who wish to report alleged Improper Governmental Activity.
+The President has designated the Office of Equity & Diversity to receive complaints from Employees, Former Employees, and Applicants for CSU employment who wish to report alleged Improper Governmental Activity.

 Executive Order 1115 (article II, § G) defines Improper Governmental Activity, reportable as a Whistleblower Disclosure, as activity that: